garouda/Peeper/README.md

 \*  Smooth high-quality zooming and panning

-\*  Blurred backgrounds to emphasize the colour of the image
+\*  Blurred background for aesthetics